Skip to Content

 20. Fresh Mexican Paletas

-Paletas are Mexican ice pops but they are worlds away from your average bomb pop.
-They include fresh fruit juice and chunks, milk, cane sugar and bit of mint leaves, chocolate or other fun mix-ins.
+Paletas are Mexican ice pops, but they are worlds away from your average bomb pop.
+They include fresh fruit juice and chunks, milk, cane sugar and mint leaves, chocolate, chili peppers or other fun mix-ins.

 If you’re really intrepid, you can visit their kitchen in Red Hook, Brooklyn, where they keep a freezer full of paletas available for walk-ins.
 It’s on Commerce Street, just south-east of Van Brunt, an industrial block that doesn’t seem promising.
 Just look for the bright pink door and ring the buzzer.
 Someone will answer to sell you a delicious cold dessert.